-- To further enhance children's outcomes in literacy through the development of learning & teaching strategies and approaches which enhance our children's vocabulary and writing. - To further develop equitable, inclusive experiences through supporting minority groupings/ cohorts of learners who are not making appropriate progress (PEF). - To target and support cohorts of learners across the school who are not making appropriate progress sin both Literacy and Numeracy, including a specific, continued focus on early intervention strategies in Literacy (PEF). - To further develop the ways in which targeted families and the wider parent forum engage in learning experiences through the use of 'The Den' (PEF). - To continue to develop the ways in which our school and Parental Equalities Group successfully enhance parental engagement and our children's outcomes, with a particular focus upon Social Justice themes.
+- In order to further build upon our staff team's pedagogy and the delivery of high quality learning experiences, to enhance the ways in which we support and meet individual learning needs across the school through a shared focus upon Differentiation. - To further modernise and enhance curricular delivery and design, through shared professional development in Social Justice and Racial Literacy. - To further develop equitable, inclusive experiences through supporting minority groupings/ cohorts of learners who are not making appropriate progress (PEF). - To target and support cohorts of learners across the school who are not making appropriate progress in both Literacy and Numeracy, including a specific, continued focus on early intervention strategies in Literacy (PEF).